 If you or someone you love have struggled with the effects of bipolar disorder, you can recover.
 Treatments, including psychotherapy, medication, and alternative holistic therapies, reduce side effects.
 We can help you establish healthy coping skills to stabilize your moods, behaviors, and thoughts.

 Bipolar disorder is one of the most common mental health disorders worldwide.
 Millions of people struggle with it each year, and if the disorder goes untreated, it can cause severe emotional distress and physical health issues.
 If you or someone you love show signs of bipolar disorder, reach out for help to decrease the risk of experiencing a mental health crisis.
 Alter San Diego Crisis Intervention provides crisis stabilization and personalized care to ensure clients have access to the support and tools they need to heal and manage their condition.
-Our compassionate team of mental health professionals can help you or your loved one find ways to manage bipolar disorder.
+Our compassionate team of mental health professionals can help you or your loved one find ways to manage bipolar disorder treatment in La Mesa, San Diego and nearby areas.
 To learn more, call us today at (866) 986-1481.